bluefireteam/flutter-gh-pages/README.md

           webRenderer: canvaskit
 ```

-You can also specify if you want to build to webassembly with the `compileToWasm` property.
+You can also specify if you want to build to WebAssembly with the `compileToWasm` property.
 If specified the `webRenderer` property will be ignored.

+More on WebAssembly here: https://docs.flutter.dev/platform-integration/web/wasm

 ```yml
       ...